 What does this mean?

 The coronavirus disease, particularly the new variant, has now spread to deeply concerning levels.
 The NHS continues to be at risk of being overwhelmed should measures not be taken to prevent this.
 The current lockdown began at 00.01 on Wednesday 6 January 2021.
-The Government has said it will publish a roadmap out of the lockdown on 22 February.
+The Government has published its roadmap, as of 12 April 2021, we are currently in Step 2 of this plan.

 This means in addition to previously eased restrictions;

 - indoor hospitality can open for table service,

 - public buildings, including libraries and community centres can open,